Curriculum Guide: The Lower School

 Year 8 moves on to global physical regions.
 Pupils are encouraged to develop a sense of process following environmental themes such as deforestation and desertification.
 Project work encourages pupils to use computer databases and to organise and present reports.
 Case studies concentrate on developing countries.
 The course concludes with local fieldwork.

-In year 9, pupils are introduced to the balance between physical and socioeconomic geography as a preparation for IGCSE.
-Cross-curricular skills are developed with Chemistry and Economics in these areas.
-Fieldwork is based on physical themes and is incorporated into the year 9 excursion to a region of Greece.
+In Year 9, pupils are introduced to the balance between physical and socioeconomic geography as a preparation for IGCSE.
+Cross-curricular skills are developed with chemistry and economics in these areas.
+Fieldwork is based on physical themes and is incorporated into the Year 9 excursion to a region of Greece.

 DRAMA